brandonnguyen257/Custom-LED-Panel/README.md

-<b>Project Description:</b>
+<b>Project Inspiration:</b>

-   This project was inspired through a hobby of mine, DJing.
-With lighting equipment being very expensive, I wanted to find an inexpenseive way to decorate my mobile DJ set up for future gigs.
+   This project was inspired through my DJing hobby.
+To add more value for future gigs, I wanted to purchase LED lights to decorate my DJ set up.
+However there were many options that were either too expensive or doesn't have custom effects.
+I wanted to build my own LED panel so that I can create my own custom effects at half the cost of the other options out there.

 <b>Project Materials:</b>